Cheap Train Tickets to Glasgow

 If you fancy a bit of retail therapy, then Glasgow is an excellent place to do this.
 The city centre is home to a number of shopping areas, with some of the most well-known being Argyle Street, Sauchiehall Street, and Buchanan Street.
 Also worth investigating is the Buchanan Galleries shopping centre, with a mix of well-known high-street names and independent stores.

-split cheap train tickets to glasgow
+Cheap train tickets to Glasgow

 Image credit: takeo1775 | Getty Images